AntonAcorn/AntonAcorn/README.md

 But after it I decided to go further and start to learn coding.
 I finished JavaRush courses and continue to improve myself everyday.

-Here I have several repositories, where I share my experience using Java Tasks repository is about solving small syntax tasks and studying JavaCore.
+Here I have several repositories, where I share my experience using Java.
+Tasks repository is about solving small syntax tasks and studying JavaCore.
 The other repositories mostly are about Spring framework